 Through working together, we support individual needs and development.
-We have a friendly, dedicated team comprising experienced personal tutors, learning support assistants and work placed assessors and we have a dedicated SEN Coordinator.
+We have a friendly, dedicated team comprising experienced personal tutors, learning support assistants and work placed assessors and we have a dedicated SEND Coordinator.

 Learners have access to a specialist Learner Support Team who will support them every step of the way throughout their time with us by providing impartial advice and guidance.
 The team has been specially trained to identify any additional requirements learners may need and help them to succeed.
 If required, we can offer 1-2-1 support to help learners with their programme.